-- ➤ Between Greater Manchester and the Sheffield City Region, the SRN consists of largely single carriageway roads (A57/A628/A616/A6102) through the middle of the Peak District National Park, taking almost 90 minutes through one of the country's most valued habitats and landscapes.
-The drive time between Rotterdam and Utrecht in the Netherlands, a comparable distance, is closer to 45 minutes.
-The current strategic study is evaluating the potential for tunnelled options and strategic links to a tunnel. - The A66 between Scotch Corner and Penrith (with links to Teesport and Workington) is a mix of dual carriageway and single carriageway road at risk of closure during adverse weather (snow and wind) given its high elevation, with additional susceptibility to journey time reliability. - The all-weather route (A69) between Newcastle and Carlisle has a higher percentage of single carriageway roads, and like the A66 also suffers from journey time reliability.39 - Connectivity to the North's major ports is hindered by poor 'first and last mile' connections from the motorway network, for example freight traffic on the A63 to the Port of Hull experiences substantial delays.
+- The A66 between Scotch Corner and Penrith (with links to Teesport and Workington) is a mix of dual carriageway and single carriageway road at risk of closure during adverse weather (snow and wind) given its high elevation, with additional susceptibility to journey time reliability.38 - The all-weather route (A69) between Newcastle and Carlisle has a higher percentage of single carriageway roads, and like the A66 also suffers from journey time reliability. - Connectivity to the North's major ports is hindered by poor 'first and last mile' connections from the motorway network, for example freight traffic on the A63 to the Port of Hull experiences substantial delays.

-North of the M62 the Central Trans-Pennine corridor between Lancashire and Yorkshire includes two broad alternative routes from the M6/M61 and the urban areas of the Leeds City Region, Skipton, Harrogate and the A1(M) using roads largely under the operation and management of local authorities:
+North of the M62 the Central Trans-Pennine corridor between Lancashire and Yorkshire includes two broad alternative routes from the M6/M61 and the urban areas of the Leeds City Region, Skipton, Harrogate and the A1(M) using roads largely under the operation and management of local authorities.

-- ▶ M65 is an inconsistent standard of motorway between the M6 at Preston and the edge of Colne with important links to the A56/M66 to Greater Manchester.
-The predominantly two lane section between the M61 (Junction 2) and Whitebirk (Junction 6) is increasingly a bottleneck, reducing the ability of the M65 to function as a key gateway for East Lancashire.40 Single carriageway connections at its eastern terminus to the A59 at Skipton (via the A56) and A650 for the Airedale Valley (via the A6068) provide the trans-Pennine connections. - A59 provides a largely single carriageway link from Preston to Harrogate and the A1(M) with resilience issues (Kex Gill geotechnical issues) and sections through congested urban areas such as Harrogate.41
+- M65 is an inconsistent standard of motorway between the M6 at Preston and the edge of Colne with important links to the A56/M66 to Greater Manchester.
+The predominantly two lane section between the M61 (Junction 2) and Whitebirk (Junction 6) is increasingly a bottleneck, reducing the ability of the M65 to function as a key gateway for East Lancashire.39 Single carriageway connections at its eastern terminus to the A59 at Skipton (via the A56) and A650 for the Airedale Valley (via the A6068) provide the trans-Pennine connections. - A59 provides a largely single carriageway link from Preston to Harrogate and the A1(M) with resilience issues (Kex Gill geotechnical issues) and sections through congested urban areas such as Harrogate.40

 East-west connectivity is also raised by Partners as an issue for other sections of the MRN.
 The M56 is crucial in providing access to Manchester Airport, the Airport City Enterprise Zone, a future airport HS2 station and further highly important NPIER growth on the Cheshire Science Corridor.
-However congestion hotspots are noted on various sections between Manchester and Chester.42 Other examples amongst others include congestion issues are noted on corridors such as the A64 between Scarborough and York and the A1(M) and the A1079/A1237/A59 between Hull, York and the A1(M), with sections around York Ring Road encouraging traffic to divert through the city, causing further congestion in York's city centre.
-43
+However congestion hotspots are noted on various sections between Manchester and Chester.41 Other examples amongst others include congestion issues are noted on corridors such as the A64 between Scarborough and York and the A1(M) and the A1079/A1237/A59 between Hull, York and the A1(M), with sections around York Ring Road encouraging traffic to divert through the city, causing further congestion in York's city centre.42